 Things to Avoid When Caring for a Sick Baby

-As seems to usually be the case with babies there many things that you’ll want to avoid when caring for your sick infant.
+As often seems to be the case with babies there many things that you’ll want to avoid when caring for your sick infant.

 Cough and cold medicine should never be used for infants and young children.
 Topical salves and vaporizer additives are also not recommended as they can create breathing problems in infants and young children.
 You also don’t want to give any Tylenol or Motrin to a child that is dehydrated or vomiting continuously.